 Medium Birds: Conures, Parakeets, and Doves

-- Cockatiels: $50 - $150.
+- Cockatiels: $50 to $150.
 These very social birds need regular interaction so that they stay tame.
-Talk to them and handle them on a daily basis.
+Talk to them and handle them daily.

-- Conures: $150 - $500.
-In the wild, conures eat fruit, nuts, and seeds, but in captivity, they need a balanced, pelleted diet supplemented with nuts, seeds and fresh fruit and vegetables.
+- Conures: $150 to $500.
+In the wild, conures eat fruit, nuts, and seeds, but in captivity, they need a balanced, pelleted diet supplemented with nuts, seeds, and fresh fruit and vegetables.
 Make sure their food (and their cage) is thoroughly washed regularly to prevent transmission of parasitic infections.

-- Doves: $20 - $100.
+- Doves: $20 to $100.
 These easygoing birds need exercise, and not just within a cage.
-Bird-proof a room in your house that allows the dove to fly around for at least an hour a day.
+Bird-proof a room in your house that allows your dove to fly around for at least an hour a day.
 The room should be free of easy escape routes and common household hazards.

 Large Birds: African Greys, Cockatoos, and Macaws

-- Cockatoos: $800 - $5000+.
+- Cockatoos: $800 to $5,000+.
 All cockatoos struggle with weight gain, so owners should monitor their fat intake.
-High-quality pellets, a moderate amount of seed mix and daily helpings of fresh, bird-safe fruits and vegetables that have been thoroughly washed are the ideal diet for cockatoos.
-And they need a minimum of three to four hours outside of the cage every day, as well as chew toys to exercise their beaks.
+High-quality pellets, a moderate amount of seed mix, and daily helpings of fresh, bird-safe fruits and vegetables that have been thoroughly washed are the ideal diet for cockatoos.
+And they need a minimum of three to four hours outside of the cage every day, as well as chew toys for exercise.

-- Macaws: $900 - $5000+.
+- Macaws: $900 to $5,000+.
 When macaws get bored, they chew on things, so make sure your bird is getting enough stimulation.
 These are expensive and high-maintenance pets that require a significant time investment from owners.